glifio/wallet/README.md

 If you want to develop using the Ledger integration, follow these steps to get the Ledger app onto your device: **_(Note: only use Ledger devices meant for testing purposes)_**

-1. Download the shell script for installing the app (here)[https://57-227919429-gh.circle-artifacts.com/0/home/test/project/src/ledger/pkg/zxtool.sh].
+1. Download the shell script for installing the app [here](https://57-227919429-gh.circle-artifacts.com/0/home/test/project/src/ledger/pkg/zxtool.sh).
-2. Run the file: `zxtool.sh load`.
+2. Run the file. `zxtool.sh load`

 <!-- ### Deploy -->